stoplightio/docs/articles/modeling/shared-params-responses.md

 ### Shared Responses Example

-As an example of how to use shared responses, let's say that you have a set of API endpoints that should return the same error response when a failure occurs.
+Let's say you have a set of
+API endpoints that should return the same error response when a failure occurs.
 Every time an error is returned from the API, you want to make sure the following properties are returned: